Download Printable Version (PDF)

 “Did he find a campfire?” he asked.

 The Firstborn smiled and gestured at their campfire.
-“This is the earliest of humanity’s gods, truly the god of our ancestors.
-This separated us from the apes so long ago: our ability to control fire.
-But Egypt was a land where trees were rare and precious.
+“This is the earliest of humanity’s gods, truly the god of our ancestors, even though the true God was always with us.
+But fire is what separated us from the apes so long ago.
+Egypt was a land where trees were rare and precious.
 A proper campfire—made with logs, not just a brushy cooking pit—was something Moses would teach his people to make when he set them free.
 With it we cook, we gather in warmth, and, importantly, we listen and observe.”

 “But campfires don’t talk,” said Thomas.